quicwg/multipath/draft-ietf-quic-multipath.md

 not only the path that is intended to be closed.
 Thus, a path can be abandoned even if connectivity on that path is already broken.

-Retransmittable frames, that have previously been sent on the abandoned path and are considered lost, will be retransmitted on a different path.

 If a PATH_ABANDON frame is received for the only active path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame and enter the closing state.
 If the client received a PATH_ABANDON